Menu

 Reporting your injury requires filling out a DWC-1 claim form.
 This form requires you to list the date and time of the injury, the injury’s location, and a description of the injury.
 Once you submit the DWC-1 form to your employer, the employer is required to send it to workers comp within five days.
 This starts a paper trail for your injury to protect your right to benefits should the injury morph into something bigger.

 If you have been injured at work, reach out to Koszdin, Fields & Sherry to discuss your case details and determine the best way to handle your claim moving forward.
-Our compassionate and experienced Los Angeles workers compensation attorney is waiting to hear from you.
+Our compassionate and experienced Los Angeles workers’ compensation attorney is waiting to hear from you.

 RELATED posts

-BY: Koszdin | Saturday, February 10, 2024.
+BY: Koszdin | Tuesday, December 10, 2024.

 READ MORE